espositos/fvtt-tokenactionhud/readme.md

 # Thanks
 Enormous thanks goes to the following people for their help in getting the HUD to its current state:
-Kekilla#7036, Skimble#8601, Forien#2130, and the Fabricator General.
-I'd also like to acknowledge the other module develops I've taken ideas and code from, as well as the other developers who make FoundryVTT a joy to use.
+Kekilla#7036, Rainer#5041, the Fabricator General, and anyone who has provided advice to any and all of my problems on Discord, as well as all the other developers who make FoundryVTT a joy to use.

 # License
 This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).